Workable/rabbit-queue/README.md

 This module is based on [WRabbit](https://github.com/Workable/wrabbit) and [Jackrabbit](https://github.com/hunterloftis/jackrabbit).

-It makes [RabbitMQ](http://www.rabbitmq.com/) managemnent and integration easy.
+It makes [RabbitMQ](http://www.rabbitmq.com/) management and integration easy.
 Provides an abstraction layer above [amqplib](https://github.com/squaremo/amqp.node).

 It is written in typescript and requires node v6.0.0 or higher.
 If you want to use it